CRISES-URV/eVerification-2/README.md

 TODO: afegir figures esquemes i output de les apdus

-You can fin more information about the implementation in the section Development Details of the `extendedpaper.pdf`
+You can fin more information about the implementation in the section Development Details of the <a href="https://raw.github.com/CRISES-URV/eVerification-2/master/extendedpaper.pdf">extendedpaper.pdf</a>

 ##Tests and Results